 Of course, massive weight loss can also necessitate a tummy tuck in order to remove the so-called “apron” of skin that remains when the underlying fat mass is gone.
 In fact, the tummy tuck is a popular component of the body lifts performed in plastic surgery after weight loss.
 Age can also harm the stomach’s appearance, just as it can any other part of the body, robbing the skin of elasticity and resulting in a saggy and unfit appearance.
 Genetic factors can leave a person more vulnerable to this gradual degradation as well.

-Those interested in a tummy tuck procedure are encouraged to contact us today to schedule a consultation with Dr. Mark E. Richards.
-He and his professional staff at the Ageless Impressions Plastic Surgery Institute can help you identify the cause or causes of your condition and design a solution to address it.
+Those interested in a tummy tuck procedure are encouraged to contact us today to schedule a consultation with Dr. Richards.
+He and his professional staff can help you identify the cause or causes of your condition and design a solution to address it.

 Complete Tummy Tuck

 A complete tummy tuck seeks to rework the entire abdominal area by removing excess skin and fat and strengthening the stomach muscles.
 In the procedure, the cosmetic surgeon will make an incision just above the pubic area from one hip to the other.
 The navel will be removed from its surrounding skin via another incision.
 The doctor then separates the stomach skin from the muscles below and uses sutures to tighten and strengthen them.
 Any fat deposits to be removed are taken out.
 Next, a new hole is made for the navel, and the skin is pulled tighter and reattached at the bottom.
 All told, the complete surgery takes two to five hours.
 When performed simultaneously with work on the thighs or the flanks, the complete tummy tuck is called an extended tummy tuck.